Many FirstService Residential managed buildings have successfully implemented these strategies to save energy, reduce costs, and improve efficiency.

 Installing lighting controls in common areas is a low-cost efficiency solution.
 Examples include: sensors that automatically control lights; timers that shut off lights at certain times; and photocells that dim lights based on a room’s natural lighting.

-Replacing incandescent bulbs with efficient CFLs, LEDs, or fluorescent lighting in common areas and units is a simple way to save energy.
-Upfront costs are often recouped in less than two years.
+Replacing incandescent bulbs, CFLs, and fluorescent lighting with efficient LEDs in common areas and units is a simple way to save energy and improve light levels.

 Submetering electricity in individual units can reduce a building’s consumption by up to 20%.
 Charging residents only for the energy they actually use provides them with a financial incentive not to waste energy.

 Building management systems allow operators to monitor – and adjust – temperatures, lighting, system performance, and electricity demand in a single interface.